aimeos/aimeos-docs/src/infrastructure/context.md

 # File system

 The file system object gives you access to the configured parts of the storage.
 This may be the local file system but can be a remote FTP server or the AWS cloud too, depending on the configuration.
-You doesn't have to care about the details because the file system interface provides a way to work with any storage the same way.
+You don't have to care about the details because the file system interface provides a way to work with any storage the same way.

 ```php
 $fs = $this->getContext()->fs( 'fs-secure' );